MiRo1310/ioBroker.telegram-menu/README.md

 ### 1.0.1 (2023-12-06)

 -   fixed Error read UserList
--   remove ack:true and ack:false from Confirm Message, and creats a checkbox for it
+-   remove ack:true and ack:false from Confirm Message, and create a checkbox for it
 -   parse-Mode HTML

 ### 0.9.3 (2023-12-04)